mohammadmusawer/udpRDT_2.2/ReadMe.txt

 Close the server process
 A copy of the sent file will now be located in the server side folder.

+Different Scenarios:
+In the No loss case, the client and server will behave as it did in the previous phase where it just sends the packets one at a time.
+In this case the client and server will be sending each other ACKs and sequence numbers to confirm the correct packets are being received and puting the packets in the correct order.
+In the Ack bit error case, a while loop was implemented on the server to continously send negative ACKs to the client until the correct ACK and packet comes into the server.
+In the Data bit error case, the client will check the the correct sequence number is received, if not or if the packet is corrupted the client will retransmit the the proper packet to the server.

 Additonal information:
 The program is single directional, only sending a file from client to server.
 The server is able to receive files repeatedly and does not auto-terminate.